Sarkozy government resigns ahead of Hollande handover

 Sarkozy's defeat leaves his conservative UMP party on the back foot ahead of a parliamentary election on June 10 and 17 with the far-right National Front eager to pick up some of its voters on the right.

 Sarkozy has said he will no longer play an active role in politics.
-Le Figaro newspaper reported on Thursday that he may return to being a lawyer, his profession before politics, and exercise his right as a former president to sit at the Constitutional Council, France's highest constitutional body.
+Le Figaro newspaper reported on Thursday that he may return to being a lawyer, his profession before politics.

 His withdrawal from the political scene could leave a power vacuum at the heart of the UMP, especially if Fillon and party head Jean-Francois Cope cannot contain their rivalry and agree on the future direction of the party.